bartificer/programming-by-stealth/docs/pbs21.md

 $('aside#as_ajax').addClass('important');
 ```

-If we re-run our command for checking if this box has the class `important`, we’ll see that it now does.
+If we rerun our command for checking if this box has the class `important`, we’ll see that it now does.

-Unsurprisingly, one or more classes can be removed from an HTML element with the `.removeClass()` function, again, the classes are specified as a space-delimited string.
+Unsurprisingly, one or more classes can be removed from an HTML element with the `.removeClass()` function.
+Again, the classes are specified as a space-delimited string.
 We can remove the important class from the Ajax aside box with the following:

 ```javascript
 $('aside#as_ajax').removeClass('important');